-As the fourth largest exporter of wine in the world – around 750 million litres a year, sixty per cent of total domestic production, go to the international market – the Aussie wine industry is known worldwide.
+As the fourth-largest exporter of wine in the world after France, Italy and Spain – in 2018 exports were worth over $2.1bn, the highest value since 2009 – the Australian wine industry has a global reputation.
 The likes of Jacob’s Creek and Oxford Landing, Yalumba, Lindemans, Wolf Blass, Penfolds and Hardys are fixtures in most European supermarkets.
 And even if Australia is still stereotyped as a nation of beer-drinkers, Australian viticulture has a long pedigree – vine cuttings from the Cape of Good Hope were shipped with the First Fleet.

 Most states in the southern half of the country have wine-growing regions and, as in America, most vineyards welcome guests.
 You can easily lose a few happy days pottering around vineyards, sampling wines and chatting to makers.
-The most celebrated wine-producing regions are the Hunter Valley in New South Wales and the Barossa Valley in South Australia, but you’ll find other superb vineyards in the Yarra Valley, Victoria, and the Clare Valley, South Australia.
+The most celebrated wine-producing regions are the Hunter Valley in New South Wales and the Barossa Valley in South Australia, but you will also find superb vineyards in the Yarra Valley, Victoria, and the Clare Valley, South Australia.
 More recently, Margaret River in southwest Western Australia has emerged as a gourmet hotspot of world-class wineries and restaurants.
-If you buy at the wineries themselves, you’ll be able to sample in advance.
+If you buy at the wineries themselves, you’ll be able to sample in advance (see box above).
 That said, most bottle shops have a good range of reasonably priced options from around the country, and at some specialist bottle shops staff can advise on varieties to suit your palette.